ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     Please be aware that:
       - Tests were not done with the AVN, MRF or analysis data.
-      - The date used in the directory naming must match the date used in file name.
+      - The date used in the directory naming must match the date used in file name and the RUN_STARTDATE in the case.

 How can I run the UFS MR Weather App for another date without overriding my previous run?
 ==========================================================================================